pouchdb-community/pouchdb-authentication/docs/api.md

 {"ok":true,"name":"david","roles":[]}
 ```

-**Note:** If your couchDB server is configured with `require_valid_user = true`, you must provide credentials in the db constructure as detailed here: https://pouchdb.com/api.html#create_database
+**Note:** If your couchDB server is configured with `require_valid_user = true`, you must provide credentials in the db constructor as detailed here: https://pouchdb.com/api.html#create_database

 #### db.logOut([callback])